Common viruses in children: Seven infections kids pick up at school

-While many parents and schools are focused on preventing COVID-19 outbreaks, it’s important to remember that there are other infections that also pose a risk to children’s health.
-Here’s what parents need to know about five common infections for which their school-aged children are at risk.
+While many parents and schools have been focused on preventing COVID-19 outbreaks in the last few years, it’s important to remember that there are many viruses at school that also pose a risk to children’s health.
+Here’s what parents need to know about the seven common infections that kids can pick up at school.

 Conjunctivitis, also called pink eye, is a common infection many kids pick up at daycare centers and schools.
 This condition happens when the conjunctiva (the clear membrane that lines the eyeball and inner eyelids) becomes infected or inflamed.

-While conjunctivitis can be caused by allergies, bacteria, and viruses, viral conjunctivitis is the most common of the three causes, accounting for 80% of conjunctivitis cases.
+While allergies and bacteria can cause conjunctivitis, viral conjunctivitis is the most common viral infection in kids, accounting for 80% of cases.

-Because conjunctivitis is highly contagious, it’s important that children wash their hands frequently, and that hard surfaces including desks, doorknobs, sink handles and plastic toys are frequently disinfected.
+Because it is highly contagious, conjunctivitis in schools can spread quickly from student to student.
+Therefore, it is important that children wash their hands frequently and that hard surfaces, including desks, doorknobs, sink handles, and plastic toys, are frequently disinfected.

 2. Colds

-Colds are much more common in children than adults.
+Colds are a common virus in children, infecting them more often than adults.
 While the average adult gets 2-4 colds a year, school-aged children average 6-8 colds per year.
 Children younger than 2 can get as many as 10 colds a year!

 The viruses that cause the common cold can be spread through respiratory droplets or by direct contact with viral particles.
-To decrease the transmission of these viruses, caregivers and teachers should frequently disinfect hard surfaces, and encourage kids to wash their hands well, avoid touching their faces, and spend time outdoors as much as possible.
+To decrease the transmission of these viruses, caregivers and teachers should implement infection prevention in schools.
+These protocols should include disinfecting hard surfaces, encouraging kids to wash their hands well, avoiding touching their faces and spending time outdoors as much as possible.

 3. Strep throat